wanghaisheng/heytcm-docs/src/content/docs/about/features.md

 ---
 title: "Master Feature List"
-description: "Everything OpenMarch can do"
+description: "Everything HeyTCM can do"
 ---

-These are all the current features that OpenMarch supports.
+These are all the current features that HeyTCM supports.
 Documentation is coming for the more complicated features.

 ## Field & Display